aseemsahoo/Stock_Exchange/README.md

 Password: sahoo

 **I am a tester:**
 - Download the latest build from the [releases](https://github.com/aseemsahoo/Stock_Exchange/releases) section.
-Run the .jar application.
+Run the .jar application under target.zip.
+- Go to `localhost:8080/main/dashboard/list`.
 - Use the above credentials to login for the application to start.

 **I am a developer:**